 Stately and simplified to the point of boredom.
 It is curious how colours—green and red—play such a significant role in a greyscale film made this long after colour films were invented and popularized.
-The credulous use of hypnotism is unsurprising for a Doyle adaptation, except in the detail that believers congregrate in a ”Mesmer House”, despite Mesmer himself having died and fallen into disgrace and some obscurity by the time the film is supposed to be set.
+The credulous use of hypnotism is unsurprising for a Doyle adaptation, except in the detail that believers congregate in a ”Mesmer House”, despite Mesmer himself having died and fallen into disgrace and some obscurity by the time the film is supposed to be set.

 Children’s mystery TV series with lots of very non-fatal action.
 Not actually anything like Conan Doyle’s detective books.
 Six episodes (out of 26), spread evenly through the first half, are directed personally by Miyazaki.
 He and Mikuriya supposedly shared series direction.